VenomzGaming/SP-admin-server/README.md

 # SP-admin-server
 Server part of our SourcePython admin panel by the Venomz Multigaming.
-You can visit our [website](https://venomz.fr), [forums](https://forum.venomz.fr), or come play with us on our [teamspeak3 server](ts3server://ts.venomz.fr/?port=9988)
+You can visit our [Website](https://venomz.fr), [Forums](https://forum.venomz.fr), or come play with us on our Teamspeak3 server: ts.venomz.fr:9988

 # Installation